arafato/alicloud-core-concepts-book/manuscript/governance.md

 For extra security, we recommend that you require multi-factor authentication (MFA) for all users in your account.
 With MFA, users have a device that generates a response to an authentication challenge.
 Both the user's credentials and the device-generated response are required to complete the sign-in process.
 If a user's password or access keys are compromised, your account resources are still secure because of the additional authentication requirement.<br>
 Please check https://www.alibabacloud.com/help/doc-detail/119555.htm for details.

+-**Use Service-Roles for Applications That Run on Alibaba Cloud Services:**
+Applications that run on Alibaba Cloud services such as ECS instances or Function Compute need credentials in order to access other Alibaba Cloud services.
+To provide credentials to the application in a secure way, use RAM service-roles.
+A service-role is an entity that has its own set of permissions, but that isn't a user or group.
+Roles also don't have their own permanent set of credentials the way RAM users do.
+In the case of Function Compute for example, RAM dynamically provides temporary credentials to the Function Compute instance, and these credentials are automatically rotated for you.<br>
+When you launch an ECS instance, you can specify a role for the instance as a launch parameter.
+Applications that run on the ECS instance can use the role's credentials when they access other cloud resources through Secure Token Service (https://www.alibabacloud.com/help/doc-detail/28756.htm).
+The role's permissions determine what the application is allowed to do.

+-**Use Roles to Delegate Permissions:**
+Don't share security credentials between accounts to allow users from another Alibaba Cloud account to access resources in your cloud account.
+Instead, use RAM roles.
+You can define a role that specifies what permissions the RAM users in the other account are allowed.
+You can also designate which Alibaba Cloud accounts have the RAM users that are allowed to assume the role. <br>
+See https://www.alibabacloud.com/help/doc-detail/93745.htm for details on how to configure accordingly.

+-**Do Not Share Access Keys:**
+Access keys provide programmatic access to AWS.
+Do not embed access keys within unencrypted code or share these security credentials between users in your Alibaba Cloud account.
+For applications that need access to Alibaba Cloud, configure the program to retrieve temporary security credentials using a RAM role.
+To allow your users individual programmatic access, create a RAM user with personal access keys.

+-**Rotate Credentials Regularly:**
+Change your own passwords and access keys regularly, and make sure that all RAM users in your account do as well.
+That way, if a password or access key is compromised without your knowledge, you limit how long the credentials can be used to access your resources.
+You can apply a password policy to your account to require all your RAM users to rotate their passwords.
+You can also choose how often they must do so.

+-**Use Policy Conditions for Extra Security:**
+To the extent that it's practical, define the conditions under which your RAM policies allow access to a resource.
+For example, you can write conditions to specify a range of allowable IP addresses that a request must come from.
+You can also specify that a request is allowed only within a specified date range or time range.
+You can also set conditions that require the use of MFA (multi-factor authentication).
+For example, you can require that a user has authenticated with an MFA device in order to be allowed to terminate an ECS instance.
+Please see https://www.alibabacloud.com/help/doc-detail/100680.htm#h2-url-8 for details on the syntax of the `Condition` field of an according RAM policy.

+-**Enable ActionTrail:**
+You can use the Alibaba Cloud service *ActionTrail* to determine the actions users have taken in your account and the resources that were used.
+The log files show the time and date of actions, the source IP for an action, which actions failed due to inadequate permissions, and more.
+Keep in mind that these logs are exclusively from the OpenAPI, i.e., the management APIs of Alibaba Cloud.
+Application specific logs can be recorded and analyzed with *Log Service*, for example.

 ## Links
 - The Official RAM documentation at https://www.alibabacloud.com/help/product/28625.htm which discusses many aspects of this chapter in more detail and also comes with a Tutorial section that focuses on many common scenarios by giving concrete examples.
+- The official ActionTrail documentation at https://www.alibabacloud.com/help/product/28802.htm which explores various scenarios such as security analysis, resource change tracking, and compliance audit.
+- The official Log Service documentation at https://www.alibabacloud.com/help/product/28958.htm which discusses how to collect, store and analyze logs from your applications.

 [^aliyun]: https://github.com/aliyun/aliyun-cli
 [^ossutil]: https://github.com/aliyun/ossutil